lukebranch/odoo/doc/reference/guidelines.rst

 - Use the ``UserError`` defined in ``openerp.exceptions`` instead of overriding ``Warning``, or find a more appropriate exception in *exceptions.py* (only from v9).
 - Document your code (docstring on methods, simple comments for the tricky part of the code)
 - Use meaningful variable/class/method names
+- Every method used to compute data for a 'stat button' should use a `read_group` or a SQL query.
+This aims to improve performance (by computing data in only on query)

 Symbols